nodiscc/xsrv/roles/monitoring/README.md

 ### Netdata

 - Netdata dashboard access: https://my.example.org:19999.
-- When there is an anormal condition on the host, an alarm will show up in the alarms panel, and a mail will be sent using the system's Mail Tranfer Agent.
+- When there is an abnormal condition on the host, an alarm will show up in the alarms panel, and a mail will be sent to the server admin e-mail address, using the system's Mail Transfer Agent (see the [common](../common) role and `msmtp*` variables)

 Read [netdata documentation](https://docs.netdata.cloud/) for more info.

 ### Logs

-- Navigate/search/filter agregated system logs (using [lnav](https://lnav.org/)): `ssh user@my.example.org sudo lnav /var/log/syslog`.
+Navigate/search/filter agregated system logs (using [lnav](https://lnav.org/)): `ssh -t user@my.example.org sudo lnav /var/log/syslog`.
 Some useful internal lnav [commands](https://lnav.readthedocs.io/en/latest/):

 - `:filter-in <expression>` only display messages matching filter expression
 - `:set-min-log-level debug|info|warning|error` only display messages above a defined log level.